Sufism: Modern era

 The relationship of Sufi orders to modern societies is usually defined by their relationship to governments.

-Turkey and Persia together have been a center for many Sufi lineages and orders.
+Turkey, Persia and The Indian Subcontinent have all been a center for many Sufi lineages and orders.
 The Bektashi were closely affiliated with the Ottoman Janissaries and are the heart of Turkey's large and mostly liberal Alevi population.
 They have spread westwards to Cyprus, Greece, Albania, Bulgaria, North Macedonia, Bosnia and Herzegovina, Kosovo, and, more recently, to the United States, via Albania.
 Sufism is popular in such African countries as Egypt, Tunisia, Algeria, Sudan, Morocco, and Senegal, where it is seen as a mystical expression of Islam.
-Sufism is traditional in Morocco, but has seen a growing revival with the renewal of Sufism under contemporary spiritual teachers such as Hamza al Qadiri al Boutchichi.
 Mbacke suggests that one reason Sufism has taken hold in Senegal is because it can accommodate local beliefs and customs, which tend toward the mystical.

 The life of the Algerian Sufi master Abdelkader El Djezairi is instructive in this regard.
 Notable as well are the lives of Amadou Bamba and El Hadj Umar Tall in West Africa, and Sheikh Mansur and Imam Shamil in the Caucasus.
 In the twentieth century, some Muslims have called Sufism a superstitious religion which holds back Islamic achievement in the fields of science and technology.

 A number of Westerners have embarked with varying degrees of success on the path of Sufism.
 One of the first to return to Europe as an official representative of a Sufi order, and with the specific purpose to spread Sufism in Western Europe, was the Swedish-born wandering Sufi Ivan Aguéli.
 René Guénon, the French scholar, became a Sufi in the early twentieth century and was known as Sheikh Abdul Wahid Yahya.
 His manifold writings defined the practice of Sufism as the essence of Islam, but also pointed to the universality of its message.
 Spiritualists, such as George Gurdjieff, may or may not conform to the tenets of Sufism as understood by orthodox Muslims.

+Sufi orders

+Silsila

+This chart explains the spiritual chain (silsila) of major Sufi orders and their connection to the Prophet Muhammad.

+Note: This chart is intended to help illustrate how spiritual masters are connected through the lineage.
+To keep it less cluttered, the names of intermediate spiritual masters have been omitted.
+For a detailed lineage of the spiritual orders, please visit their respective pages.